icwells/compOncDB/README.md

 You will be prompted the enter your MySQL user name and password at the beginning.
 All of the output from the test scripts should begin with "ok".

+### Run Server Process
+Run the following in a terminal to launch the server program:

+	./run.sh start/stop

+The start command will kill an existing process and start a new one.
+The stop command will kill an existing process.

 ## Usage
 Once compiled, the compOncDB program can be used by giving it a base command and the appropriate flags.
 The program will prompt for a mysql password for the given username.